-U.S. sales of Cymbalta, a product for the treatment of major depressive disorder, diabetic peripheral neuropathic pain, generalized anxiety disorder, and in the U.S. for the treatment of chronic musculoskeletal pain and the management of fibromyalgia, increased 23 percent during the first quarter of 2013, driven by higher prices.
-Sales outside the U.S. increased 5 percent during the first quarter of 2013, driven primarily by increased demand, partially offset by lower prices.
+U.S. sales of Cymbalta, a product for the treatment of major depressive disorder, diabetic peripheral neuropathic pain, generalized anxiety disorder, and in the U.S. for the treatment of chronic musculoskeletal pain and the management of fibromyalgia, increased 27 percent and 25 percent during the second quarter and first six months of 2013, respectively, driven by higher prices and, to a lesser extent, increased demand and the favorable impact of wholesaler buying patterns.
+Sales outside the U.S. increased 4 percent and 5 percent during the second quarter and first six months of 2013, respectively, driven primarily by increased volume, partially offset by the unfavorable impact of foreign exchange rates and lower prices.
 We will lose effective exclusivity for Cymbalta in the U.S. in December 2013.
 Several manufacturers have received tentative approvals to market generic duloxetine, and we expect generic duloxetine to be introduced in the market immediately following the loss of exclusivity.
 While it is difficult to predict the precise impact on Cymbalta sales, we expect the introduction of generics to result in a rapid and severe decline in our Cymbalta sales, which will have a material adverse effect on results of operations and cash flows.